filecoin-project/specs/content/glossary/_index.md

 ## Client

-A client is any user with an account who wishes to store data with a storage miner.
-A client's account is used to pay for the storage, and helps to prove the client's ability to pay.
+There are two types of clients in Filecoin, the storage client and the retrieval client, both of which can be implemented as part of the same physical host.
+All clients have an account, which is used to pay for the storage or retrieval of data.

 ## Collateral